Scattering of coherent states on a single artificial atom: Applications: scattering by the transmon

-In this section, we calculate $g^{(2)}(\tau)$ for the transmitted and reflected fields from a transmon driven by a resonant coherent signal.
+We calculate $g^{(2)}(\tau)$ for the transmitted and reflected fields from a transmon driven by a resonant coherent signal.
 We treat the transmon as a two-level system and use the same notation as in section \ref{sec:SCB}.
-To be able to compare with recent experiments in \cite{hoi12} we perform the calculations for finite temperatures and a finite detection bandwidth on the output signal.
+To be able to compare with the experiments in \cite{hoi12} we perform the calculations for finite temperatures and a finite detection bandwidth on the output signal.
 For zero temperature and infinite bandwidth we recover the results of \cite{lukin07}; perfect antibunching in the reflected field and bunching in the transmitted field.